Happy-d/php-argument-executer/readme.md

 Notes:
 - In your PHP script, use $argv or $argc to get the arguments
-- You don't need to re-upload the file everytime you make a change, just save it.
+- You don't need to re-upload the file everytime you make a change, just save it in your IDE.
-- You must must use "\n" instead of the "br" tag
-- Make sure XAMPP is running (its actually not necessary)